 Recipe Tips

-- Onion step = flavor insurance: That quick vinegar soak mellows the bite and seasons the whole salad.
+- Don’t skip the onion step: That quick vinegar soak mellows the bite and quietly seasons the whole salad from the inside out.

 - 6 large eggs